bzupan/neo4j-mqtt-client/README.md

 # restart Neo4j
 ```
-Cypher query to register triger which will send MQTT message on node creation
+Cypher query to register trigger which will send MQTT message on node creation
 ```cypher
 :use system
 CALL apoc.trigger.install(